 These behavior patterns may not tally with the rational behavior expected from a buyer when dealing with a normal good.
 That is why people tend to buy luxury goods no matter how expensive they are.
 Their utility for luxury goods arises for gaining social status.
 As a result, marketers pay attention to such other factors to increase the sale of products.

 In doing so, they try to emphasize prominent features and maintain the non-price competition at a better level.
 Although the difference between price competition and non-price competition provides distinguishing benefits to each, even the non-price competition cannot neglect the influence of price which is undoubtedly a significant marketing factor.

-Advantages of price competition and non-price competition
+Advantages of price and non-price competition

 As a whole, price competition and non-price competition has specific advantages and disadvantages.

 In the price competition, the target group comprises the complete market area, unlike non-price competition where there is a specific target number of buyers.
-Hence, the price competition considers only geographic and demographic segmentation while non-price competition pays much attention to factors like benefit, psychographic, or lifestyle segmentation in order to make a difference in the market.
+Hence, price competition considers only geographic and demographic segmentation while non-price competition pays much attention to factors like benefit, psychographic, or lifestyle segmentation in order to make a difference in the market.